CrashCortez/Gpivideo/README.md

 Q: Even after running the setup my system will not show, even with video files in my rom folder.
 ----
 A: you probally have a modified es_systems.cfg in your /opt/retropie/configs/all/emulationstation folder.
-If you do eirther run the line below in putty or mannually modify or delete your es_systems.cfg. the location your es_systems.cfg should be in etc/emulationstation.
+If you do eirther run the line below in putty or mannually modify or delete your es_systems.cfg.
+The location of your es_systems.cfg should be in etc/emulationstation.

 How to rename and save just in case
 ```